Check out the courses we offer

 • Refer – if the safeguarding risk is urgent and you suspect somebody is under immediate or severe threat, you should contact the relevant local authority or police services.

-Child psychologists have a duty to make sure that:
+Child Psychologists have a duty to make sure that:

 • Safeguarding concerns are dealt with promptly, appropriately and reported in a secure and responsible way to all relevant agencies.